Soil contamination: Ecosystem effects

 This area is contaminated with stagnant water and refuse, making the environment unhygienic.

 Not unexpectedly, soil contaminants can have significant deleterious consequences for ecosystems.
 There are radical soil chemistry changes which can arise from the presence of many hazardous chemicals even at low concentration of the contaminant species.
-These changes can manifest in the alteration of metabolism of endemic microorganisms and arthropods resident in a given soil environment.
+These changes can manifest in the alteration of the metabolism of soil microorganisms and soil animals resident in a given soil environment.
 The result can be virtual eradication of some of the primary food chain, which in turn could have major consequences for predator or consumer species.
-Even if the chemical effect on lower life forms is small, the lower pyramid levels of the food chain may ingest alien chemicals, which normally become more concentrated for each consuming rung of the food chain.
+Even if the chemical effect on lower life forms is small, the lower pyramid levels of the food chain may ingest alien chemicals, which then become more and more concentrated for each consuming rung of the food chain.
 Many of these effects are now well known, such as the concentration of persistent DDT materials for avian consumers, leading to weakening of egg shells, increased chick mortality and potential extinction of species.

+Detrimental impacts of contaminants on soil food chains result in dramatic changes in humus forms, mediated by the disappearance or reduced activity of key organisms, also called soil ecosystem engineers, e.g. earthworms, which are particularly sensitive to a wide range of soil contaminants.
+In contaminated land the topsoil passes from a stage in which organic matter is decomposed and incorporated to mineral matter (mull humus, with a good granular soil structure) to a stage in which organic matter accumulates undecayed above a compact mineral soil with poor structure (mor humus).

-Effects occur to agricultural lands which have certain types of soil contamination.
-Contaminants typically alter plant metabolism, often causing a reduction in crop yields.
+Agricultural lands display certain types of soil contamination, involving in particular heavy metals and metalloids.
+These contaminants typically alter plant metabolism, often causing a reduction in crop yields.
 This has a secondary effect upon soil conservation, since the languishing crops cannot shield the Earth's soil from erosion.
 Some of these chemical contaminants have long half-lives and in other cases derivative chemicals are formed from decay of primary soil contaminants.

 Potential effects of contaminants to soil functions

 Heavy metals and other soil contaminants can adversely affect the activity, species composition and abundance of soil microorganisms, thereby threatening soil functions such as biochemical cycling of carbon and nitrogen.
-However, soil contaminants can also become less bioavailable by time, and microorganisms and ecosystems can adapt to altered conditions.
+However, soil contaminants can also become less bioavailable by time (natural attenuation), and microorganisms and ecosystems can adapt to altered conditions.
 Soil properties such as pH, organic matter content and texture are very important and modify mobility, bioavailability and toxicity of pollutants in contaminated soils.
 The same amount of contaminant can be toxic in one soil but totally harmless in another soil.
-This stresses the need for soil-specific risks assessment and measures.
+This stresses the need for soil-specific risk assessment and remediation measures.

 Cleanup options

 Cleanup or environmental remediation is analyzed by environmental scientists who utilize field measurement of soil chemicals and also apply computer models (GIS in Environmental Contamination) for analyzing transport and fate of soil chemicals.
-Various technologies have been developed for remediation of oil-contaminated soil and sediments There are several principal strategies for remediation:
+Various technologies have been developed for remediation of oil-contaminated soil and sediments.
+There are several principal strategies for remediation of contaminated soils: